 If you observe a litter with their mom, you’ll frequently see pups biting each other and even biting mom.
 Any pup that bites too hard gets feedback – a screech from a littermate or a correction from mom, and fun time is over.
 Lesson learned for next time!

 And so what does this have to do with your puppy biting you?
 Well, your puppy isn’t born knowing that your human skin is sensitive!
 Your puppy’s playfulness and the way he’s hard-wired to explore with his mouth are your opportunities to teach him that his teeth can hurt!
 Your Weimaraner puppy doesn’t have strong jaws when he’s little, but he is actually capable of learning to control of his jaws in a pretty precise way.
+As that would be the stage where it’d learn and assimilate its surroundings, it might also end up doing a lot of weird things, of which, you can learn more on how to stop that.

 I’ve had very bitey young puppies and some that weren’t as bitey, and by far, the bitier the puppy, the better they learned to control their jaws as they get older.
 Bitey puppies just give you that many more opportunities to give them feedback.
 And teaching proper bite inhibition will also teach your Weim to be very careful about taking toys and treats from your hands.

 Teaching this is easy!
 When your puppy bites, screech “OUCH!” and quit playing.
 The screech should not get more intense or louder the more frustrated you get; it should get more intense and loud depending on how hard he bites.
 Resume playing when he calms down and quits biting.
+Surely there is no need to allow strangers to play the same way with your pup.
+They can get scared and even accidentally bit.
+If you got bit by a dog, you would prefer to have a proper representation for you injury, so just put yourself in the other person’s position and prevent a dog bite if possible.

 If he gets more wound up and an “OUCH!” is not enough, try turning your back on your puppy after you screech.
 And if that doesn’t work, up the ante with drama.
 “OUCH!” then stop playing, and then leave the room.
 Slam a door even.
 What better “punishment” than being ignored by their playmate!
 Leave him bewildered as to why his playmate left.
 With repetition and good timing, he will quickly figure out what made his playmate go away.